ALMiG-Kompressoren-GmbH/tailcloakify-email/README.md

 1. Place the provided JAR file in the <keycloak-home>/providers/ directory or use the example Dockerfile from this repository to add the provided JAR file into your Docker Image.
 2. Set environment variables or localization messages to customize the theme with the out of the box configuration functionalities.
-3. Restart your Keycloak server or deploy your builded docker image to your server.
+3. Restart your Keycloak server or deploy your built docker image to your server.
 4. Log in to the Keycloak Admin Console.
 Go to Realm Settings > Themes.
+Select the `Tailcloakify` Login theme from the dropdown.
-Select the Tailcloakify login theme from the dropdown.
+Select the `Tailcloakify` Email theme from the dropdown.
 Save your settings.

-# Supported Pages
+# Supported Login Pages & Email Templates

-Tailcloakify aims to provide support for all default login pages, which are currently available.
+Tailcloakify aims to provide support for all default login pages and email templates, which are currently available.
 If you think, there is something missing let us know.

 We also support using the following plugins: